1796 United States presidential election in North Carolina

-The 1796 United States presidential election in North Carolina took place between November 4 until December 7, 1796, as part of the 1796 United States presidential election.
+A presidential election was held in North Carolina between November 4 until December 7, 1796, as part of the 1796 United States presidential election.
 12 members of the Electoral College were allocated to the presidential candidates.

 Democratic-Republican candidate Thomas Jefferson won and carried North Carolina by 11 electoral votes.

 Results

 Jefferson won 11 votes, but the remaining 13 were spread among six different candidates from both parties.